Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company has Windows Amazon EC2 instances in a VPC that are joined to on-premises Active Directory servers for domain services.
 The security team has enabled Amazon GuardDuty on the AWS account to alert on issues with the instances.
 During a weekly audit of network traffic, the Security Engineer notices that one of the EC2 instances is attempting to communicate with a known command-and- control server but failing.
 This alert does not show up in GuardDuty.
 Why did GuardDuty fail to alert to this behavior?

 - [ ] GuardDuty did not have the appropriate alerts activated.
-- [ ] GuardDuty does not see these DNS requests.
+- [x] GuardDuty does not see these DNS requests.
-- [x] GuardDuty only monitors active network traffic flow for command-and-control activity.
+- [ ] GuardDuty only monitors active network traffic flow for command-and-control activity.
 - [ ] GuardDuty does not report on command-and-control activity.

 ### The AWS Systems Manager Parameter Store is being used to store database passwords used by an AWS Lambda function.
 Because this is sensitive data, the parameters are stored as type SecureString and protected by an AWS KMS key that allows access through IAM.
 When the function executes, this parameter cannot be retrieved as the result of an access denied error.
 Which of the following actions will resolve the access denied error?

-- [x] Update the ssm.amazonaws.com principal in the KMS key policy to allow `kms:Decrypt`.
+- [ ] Update the ssm.amazonaws.com principal in the KMS key policy to allow `kms:Decrypt`.
 - [ ] Update the Lambda configuration to launch the function in a VPC.
-- [ ] Add a policy to the role that the Lambda function uses, allowing `kms:Decrypt` for the KMS key.
+- [x] Add a policy to the role that the Lambda function uses, allowing `kms:Decrypt` for the KMS key.
 - [ ] Add lambda.amazonaws.com as a trusted entity on the IAM role that the Lambda function uses.

 ### A Security Engineer is looking for a way to control access to data that is being encrypted under a CMK.
 The Engineer is also looking to use additional authenticated data (AAD) to prevent tampering with ciphertext.
 Which action would provide the required functionality?

 - [ ] Pass the key alias to AWS KMS when calling Encrypt and Decrypt API actions.
 - [ ] Use IAM policies to restrict access to Encrypt and Decrypt API actions.
-- [ ] Use kms:EncryptionContext as a condition when defining IAM policies for the CMK.
+- [ ] Use `kms:EncryptionContext` as a condition when defining IAM policies for the CMK.
 - [x] Use key policies to restrict access to the appropriate IAM groups.

 ### An application makes calls to AWS services using the AWS SDK.
 The application runs on Amazon EC2 instances with an associated IAM role.
-When the application attempts to access an object within an Amazon S3 bucket; the Administrator receives the following error message: HTTP 403: Access Denied.Which combination of steps should the Administrator take to troubleshoot this issue?
+When the application attempts to access an object within an Amazon S3 bucket; the Administrator receives the following error message: `HTTP 403: Access Denied`.
+Which combination of steps should the Administrator take to troubleshoot this issue?
 (Choose three.)

 - [ ] Confirm that the EC2 instance's security group authorizes S3 access.
 - [x] Verify that the KMS key policy allows decrypt access for the KMS key for this IAM principle.